 Rue de I'Harpe 26, Saint Germain Quarter, the student residence in which Dussel lived

 in Paris (when he was not in Pontigny).

-It is hard to know how this combination looked like, since we only know about Dussel’s studies at Pontigny from his diaries and letters.
-Surprisingly, there is no trace in his published biographies of that seminary, as no mention at all is made of his affirmation, all along those years, of the will of entering in priesthood and his dream of creating a Latin American religious Mission.
-As late as April 1963 Dussel writes in his diary from Pontigny about the privilege that means for him to be part of the first generation of post Second Vatican Council’s clergy.
-Moreover, a slide picture found in his personal archive in Mendoza (which I have not seen anywhere else) shows Dussel in Pontigny in 1963, dressed in priestly clothes:
+It is difficult to ascertain how Dussel managed all these responsibilities, or even where his priorities lay then.
+While he did write about his studies in Pontigny in his diaries and letters from that period, there is surprisingly no mention of the seminary in his published biographies.
+Nor do his later biographies make any mention of his younger ambition to enter the priesthood or his dream of creating a Latin American religious mission.
+Nonetheless, there is some remaining evidence of his religious ambitions.
+As late as April 1963, Dussel wrote in his diary from Pontigny about how he considered it a privilege to be part of the first generation of clergy following the Second Vatican Council.
+In addition, a photograph from a slide found in his personal archive in Mendoza shows Dussel in Pontigny in 1963, dressed in priestly clothes (the only example of Dussel in such garb found to date):